MusiCares Person of the Year

 From 1991 to 1993, the first three MusiCares Person of the Year awards were presented to American musicians David Crosby, Bonnie Raitt, and Natalie Cole.
-Cuban American singer Gloria Estefan received the award in 1994, followed by Americans Tony Bennett and Quincy Jones.
-Between 1997 and 2004, the award went to British musicians Phil Collins, Sir Elton John, and Sting, Italian operatic tenor Luciano Pavarotti, American musicians Stevie Wonder, Paul Simon, and Billy Joel, and Irish musician Bono.
 2018 honorees Fleetwood Mac became the first group to receive the award.
 Dolly Parton is the first country artist to receive the honor, in 2019.
-In 2020, the group Aerosmith was honored.
+In 2023, Smokey Robinson and Berry Gordy received the award, marking the first time two luminaries were honored in one year.
+2025 honoree Jerry Garcia of the Grateful Dead would be the first musician to receive the award posthumously.
+The award was not presented in 2021 due to the COVID-19 pandemic.